Anthropology

 Admission to the Program

 Applicants for the Anthropology PhD are required to specify the concentration to which they wish to apply: Archaeology, Biological Anthropology, or Sociocultural Anthropology.
-Applicants who wish to work in Archaeology are required to name at least two faculty with whom they wish to work.
+Applicants are required to name at least two faculty with whom they wish to work.

 Applicants must hold a Bachelor of Arts degree or its equivalent from an institution of acceptable standing and may hold a Master of Arts in Anthropology or another field.
 Previous concentration in anthropology is not required.
 The department does not accept applicants interested in the Master of Arts in Anthropology degree only.